 Tranq rifles often cartridges of gunpowder to shoot the dart, and usually have an optical scope (often a x4).

-DCH Tranq rifle [BODY 02, Poison touch: 09, Range: 05, Ammo: 05, Telescopic vision: 02, R#02]
+DCH Tranq rifle [BODY 02, Poison touch: 09, Range: 05, Ammo: 05, Telescopic vision: 02, R#02].

-M&M Tranq rifle [Ranged Affliction 10 (Fatigued/Exhausted/Asleep), Resistible (Toughness and Fortitude), Diminished Range 1, Senses 1 (Extended visual)]
+M&M Tranq rifle [Ranged Affliction 10 (Fatigued/Exhausted/Asleep), Resistible (Toughness and Fortitude), Diminished Range 1, Senses 1 (Extended visual)].

 Tangler, snare gun, entangler, net gun, gummer, goop gun, etc.

-They all intended to entangle targets to neutralise them in a low-risk, less-than-lethal manner and are often employed by police and security systems meant to deal with superhumans.
+They all intended to entangle targets to neutralise them in a low-risk, less-than-lethal manner.
+Typical users are police and security systems meant to deal with superhumans.

-Some designs depict a weapon that discharges a ball filled with a sticky substance, or webbing much like Marvel comics’s Spider-Man’s.
-Real world weapons using this design (like the Foster-Miller Webshot or Stingray systems) do not quite work in the field, but the fictional equivalents have the problems all worked out.
+Fictional weapons tend to shoot a sort of soft ball that explodes in a mess of sticky restraining tendrils – or even metallic cables.
+Real world weapons using this approach (like the Foster-Miller Webshot or Stingray systems) do not quite work in the field, but the fictional equivalents have the problems all worked out.

 Like with tranq guns, how efficient tanglers are is very variable from one story to the next, and the stats below are a murky compromise.
-They are often pictured as riot gun-sized.

-DCH Tangler [BODY 03, Snare: 06, Range: 04, Ammo: 04, R#03]
+DCH Tangler [BODY 03, Snare: 06, Range: 04, Ammo: 04, R#03].

-M&M Tangler [Ranged Snare 7, Diminished Range 1]
+M&M Tangler [Ranged Snare 7, Diminished Range 1].

 Here is a quick imaginary design.
 The flash-ball guns below would also work fine as props for a tangler.

-DCH Flash-ball [BODY 02, Projectile weapon: 04, Range: 02, Ammo: 02, Limitation: Bashing damage only, R#03, Limitation: Projectile weapon has No Range, use the Range listed instead]
+DCH Flash-ball [BODY 02, Projectile weapon: 04, Range: 02, Ammo: 02, Limitation: Bashing damage only, R#03, Limitation: Projectile weapon has No Range, use the Range listed instead].

 FN 303 Riot Gun